pieterjongsma/r-parallel/README.markdown

-# Howard
+# RParallel

-"Howard" is the project name for package and service used to communicate with cloud providers in R.
+"RParallel" is the project name for package and service used to communicate with cloud providers in R.

 [UNFINISHED]